 Cybercrime is a fraud on the Internet.
 In recent years, this method of crime is gaining even more popularity.
 It is not surprising, as every month around the world the number of Internet users is growing.
 For society as a whole and for the victims of this type of crime, internet crimes cost billions of dollars.

-By the way, I highly recommend downloading the book Cyber Defense Protocol.
-It provides the latest recommendations for the protection of internet users against cyber crimes.
-This PDF e-book by Jeff Walker is the best on the safety topic on the Internet today.
+By the way, I highly recommend downloading the guide by Jeff Walker.
+It provides the latest recommendations for the protection of internet users against cybercrimes.
+This manual is the best on the safety topic on the Internet today.
 So, be sure to download it.
 Since there are always new ways to deceive people on the Internet, do not neglect your own safety.

 What are the types of cybercrime?
 Here is a typical example.
 A person receives an e-mail message.
 In the message, he is kindly requested with “reasons” to specify his bank account details.
 He/she is thinking that the message is from the bank.
 He responds to this message, and already after a few minutes is horrified to see how the money was withdrawn from his account by some random foreign bank.
 How much – depends on your wallet.
 Scary, isn’t it?